 We start to descend around 7:00 AM.
 We traversed into another 2 kilometers of descent through a rocky and downhill slope.
 The guide told us that this trail is the easiest way to reach the summit in term of its distance, but it’s the hardest way in terms of its steepness.

-WARNING: The water in the shower room is really cold like it came from a melted ice.
+WARNING: The water in the shower room is bone-chilling cold like it came from a melted ice.

 Mt.
 Ulap is definitely a wonderful destination just waiting to be explored by you.
 A sweet release from the worries of the world after you reach the summit.
 I highly recommend Mt.
 Ulap for beginners.
 Honestly, Mt.
 Ulap trail is far easier than the trail of Mt.
 Daraitan in Tanay, Rizal.
 The trail of Mt.
 Ulap was actually a combination of a relaxed and gentle ascent although several parts of the trail are also steep while Mt.
 Daraitan is really an assault from the bottom of the mountain up to the summit.
 Overall, the Mt.
 Ulap trail is easy enough for hikers of all levels, from beginner to seasoned hikers.